JoyceMatos/Albums/README.md

 # Albums

-An simple iOS for viewing photos.
+A simple iOS for viewing photos.

 Written in Swift and compatible with iPhones.